 If Options believes other parties to be wholly or partly responsible for the loss, it is free to pursue those other parties.
-So, if Mr M's loss does not exceed £160,000, or if Options accepts my recommendation below that it should pay the full loss as calculated above, the compensation payable to Mr M should be contingent on the assignment by him to Options of any rights of action he may have against other parties in relation to his transfer to the SIPP and the investments if Options is to request this.
-Options should cover the reasonable cost of drawing up, and Mr M's taking advice on and approving, any assignment required.
+So, if Mr C's loss does not exceed £160,000, or if Options accepts my recommendation below that it should pay the full loss as calculated above, the compensation payable to Mr C should be contingent on the assignment by him to Options of any rights of action he may have against other parties in relation to his transfer to the SIPP and the investments if Options is to request this.
+Options should cover the reasonable cost of drawing up, and Mr C's taking advice on and approving, any assignment required.

-If the loss exceeds £160,000 and Options does not accept my recommendation to pay the full amount, any assignment of Mr M's rights should allow him to retain all rights to the difference between £160,000 and the full loss as calculated above.
+If the loss exceeds £160,000 and Options does not accept my recommendation to pay the full amount, any assignment of Mr C's rights should allow him to retain all rights to the difference between £160,000 and the full loss as calculated above.

-4. Pay £500 for the trouble and upset caused.
+Pay £500 for the trouble and upset caused.

-Mr M transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.
+Mr C transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.

-I think it's fair to say this would have caused Mr M some distress and inconvenience.
+I think it's fair to say this would have caused Mr C some distress and inconvenience.
 He's clearly upset about how this has all affected him and it has now gone on for some years.
 So, I consider that a payment of £500 is appropriate to compensate for that.

-determination and money award: my final decision is that I require that Options pay Mr M compensation as set out above, up to a maximum of £160,000 plus any interest payable.
+determination and money award: It's my final decision that I require Options to pay Mr C compensation as set out above, up to a maximum of £160,000 plus any interest payable.

-As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near as much as £160,000, which is the maximum sum that I'm able to award in Mr M's complaint.
+As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may not be as much as £160,000, which is the maximum sum that I'm able to award in Mr C's complaint.
 But I'll also make a recommendation below in the event that the compensation is to exceed this sum, although I can't require that Options pays this.

-recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I also recommend that Options pays Mr M the balance.

-If Mr M accepts this decision, the money award and the requirements of the decision will be binding on Options.
+recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I also recommend that Options pays Mr C the balance.
+If Mr C accepts this final decision, the money award and the requirements of the decision will be binding on Options.
 My recommendation won't be binding on Options.

-Further, it's unlikely that Mr M will be able to accept my determination and go to court to ask for the balance of the compensation owing to him after the money award has been paid.
-Mr M may want to consider getting independent legal advice before deciding whether to accept this final decision.
+Further, it's unlikely that Mr C will be able to accept my determination and go to court to ask for the balance of the compensation owing to him after the money award has been paid.
+Mr C may want to consider getting independent legal advice before deciding whether to accept this final decision.